autistic-symposium/blockchain-science-py/trading-bots-and-scripts/cointegration/README.md

 #### saving price history for a derivative

-Retrieve market price kline for all assets, in a given `TIMEFRAME` and `KLINE-LIMIT`, and save them to `OUTPUTDIR/PRICE_HISTORY_FILE`:
+Retrieve market price k-line for all assets, in a given `TIMEFRAME` and `KLINE-LIMIT`, and save them to `OUTPUTDIR/PRICE_HISTORY_FILE`:
 ```
 cointbot -p usdt
 ```